threefoldtecharchive/threefold-wallet-electron/README.md

 > Allows you to change the wallet's name and delete the wallet.
 >
 > For regular (personal) wallets you can also update the start index and address length.
 You can have no more than `8` addresses per wallet, and at least `1` is required.
 This allows you to provide aliases for different purposes to the same wallet.
 The start index defines what addresses are generated.
 In short, each address is generated using the seed of your account plus an index as the input for the private/public cryptographic key pair that is used to sign with a wallet and from which an address is generated.
 As an example if you have start index `1`, and address length `3`, than the wallet will use the indices `2, 3, 4 and 5`.
->> For multi-signature wallets this is not used, and thus it is not available in the settings page of a multi-signature wallet.
+>> :bulb: For multi-signature wallets this is not used, and thus it is not available in the settings page of a multi-signature wallet.

 ## Developer Docs